AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 notwithstanding his lurid descriptions of the horrors of future torments.

-In answer to the question, \"Whether hell fire have any end,\" Chrysostom says, \"Christ declares that it has no end.
-Well,\" he adds, "I know that a chill comes over you on hearing these things, but what am I to do?
-For this is God\'s own command, \* \* \* that it has no end Christ has declared.
-Paul also saith, in pointing out the eternity of punishment, that the sinner shall pay the penalty of destruction, and that forever.\"[^380] The reasonableness of the apparently disproportioned penalty he feebly argues.
-A specimen of the utter inadequacy of his argument is seen where he comments on the language,
+In answer to the question, "Whether hell fire have any end," Chrysostom says, "Christ declares that it has no end.
+Well," he adds, "I know that a chill comes over you on hearing these things, but what am I to do?
+For this is God\'s own command, ... that it has no end Christ has declared.
-\"If any man\'s work be burned he shall suffer loss, but he himself shall be saved, yet so as by fire.\" He says it means "that while the sinner\'s works shall perish, he shall be preserved in fire for the purpose of torment."
-And he gives the very details: "A river of fire, and a poisonous worm, and darkness interminable, and undying tortures."[^381] And yet he asks with a significant emphasis that seems to preclude the thought of the sinner\'s irremediably suffering: "Tell me on what account do you mourn for him that is departed?
+Paul also says, in pointing out the eternity of punishment, that the sinner shall pay the penalty of destruction, and that forever."[^380] The reasonableness of the apparently disproportioned penalty he feebly argues.
+A specimen of the utter inadequacy of his argument is seen where he comments on the language, "If any man\'s work be burned he shall suffer loss, but he himself shall be saved, yet so as by fire."
+He says it means "that while the sinner\'s works shall perish, he shall be preserved in fire for the purpose of torment."
+And he gives the very
+details: "A river of fire, and a poisonous worm, and darkness interminable, and undying tortures."[^381] And yet he asks with a significant emphasis that seems to preclude the thought of the sinner\'s irremediably suffering: "Tell me on what account do you mourn for him that is departed?
 Is it because he was wicked?
 But for that very reason you ought to give thanks, because his evil works are put a stop to."
 "God is equally to be praised when he chastises, and when he frees from chastisement.
-For both spring from goodness. \* \* \* It is right, then, to praise him equally both for placing Adam in Paradise, and for expelling him; and to give thanks not alone for the kingdom, but for Gehenna as well. \* \* \* Christ went to the utterly black and joyless portion of Hades, and turned it into heaven, transferring all its wealth, the race of man, into his royal treasury."[^382]
+For both spring from goodness....
+It is right, then, to praise him equally both for placing Adam in Paradise, and for expelling him; and to give thanks not alone for the kingdom, but for Gehenna as well....
+Christ went to the utterly black and joyless portion of Hades, and turned it into heaven, transferring all its wealth, the race of man, into his royal treasury."[^382]

-Dr. Schaff informs us that \"Nitzsch includes Gregory Nazianzen and possibly Chrysostom among Universalists, and says that Chrysostom praised Origen and Diodorus, and this comments on I Cor.
-15:28, looked toward an *apokalastasis*.\"
+Dr. Schaff informs us that "Nitzsch includes Gregory Nazianzen and possibly Chrysostom among Universalists, and says that Chrysostom praised Origen and Diodorus, and this comments on 1 Cor.
+15:28, looked toward an *apokalastasis*."

-Dr. Beecher ranks him among the \"esoteric believers.\" Neander thinks he believed in Universalism, but felt that the opposite doctrine was necessary to alarm the multitude.
-On the words, \"At the name of Jesus every knee shall bow,\" Chrysostom says: \"What does this mean of
+Dr. Beecher ranks him among the "esoteric believers."
+Neander thinks he believed in Universalism but felt that the opposite doctrine was necessary to alarm the multitude.
+On the words, "At the name of Jesus every knee shall bow," Chrysostom says: "What does this mean of 'things in heaven, on earth, and under the earth?'
+It means the whole world, and angels, and men, and demons.
+Or, it signifies both the holy and sinners."

-\'things in heaven, on earth, and under the earth?\' It means the whole world, and angels, and men, and demons.
-Or, it signifies both the holy and sinners.\" A pupil of Diodore, of Tarsus, for six years, and a fellow-student with Theodore of Mopsuestia, both Universalists, he cannot be regarded as otherwise than in sympathy with them on this theme of themes.
-He must have been one of those esoteric believers else- where described, for he says according to Neander, that he had found the doctrine of endless punishment necessary to the welfare of sinners, and on that account had preached it.
+A pupil of Diodore, of Tarsus, for six years, and a fellow-student with Theodore of Mopsuestia, both Universalists, he cannot be regarded as otherwise than in sympathy with them on this theme of themes.
+He must have been one of those esoteric believers elsewhere described, for he says according to Neander, that he had found the doctrine of endless punishment necessary to the welfare of sinners, and on that account had preached it.
 The influence of the Alexandrians was waning, and the heathen environment was leavening Christianity, which soon assumed a phase wholly foreign to its primal purity.

 # 20. Augustine (Deterioration Continues).